datatrustsinitiative/datatrustsinitiative.github.io/_posts/2021-01-26-understanding-the-data-governance-act-in-conversation-with-sylvie-delacroix-ben-mcfarlane-and-paul-nemitz.md

 rights, which is permanent.
-Given the aim of the Act is to help people exercise their rights, it seems unlikely the Act is genuinely seeking to rule out delegation to data intermediaries of rights regulated by the act under the heading “Rights of Data Subjects” in Chapter III of GDRP, such as the right to ask for deletion of data .
+Given the aim of the Act is to help people exercise their rights, it seems unlikely the Act is genuinely seeking to rule out delegation to data intermediaries of rights regulated by the act under the heading “Rights of Data Subjects” in Chapter III of GDPR, such as the right to ask for deletion of data.
 This would prevent a range of relationships we know are helpful in helping people exercise their rights – like when individuals task an agent with acting on their behalf and which already exist, such as services which help people to